kyperbelt/adapted-strength/docs/aws_integration/src/frontend.md

 # Frontend

 ## Introduction
-Our frontend will be hosted on an **AWS** s3 bucket using the s3 static hosting option.
+Our **development** frontend is hosted on an **AWS** s3 bucket using the s3 static hosting option.
 This will allow us to easily deploy and update our application.

 ## S3 Static Hosting
 Before we deploy out website we have to setup and configure an **AWS S3** bucket that will hold our website files.